 Ed and I went backpacking with Jack in Point Reyes last weekend.
 It was our first time backpacking, but we only had to hike a mile and a half to Sky Camp, so it was fairly easy.
 (Before we attempt any more serious backpacking trips, though, I will definitely need to build up some muscle and also visit a chiropractor.)

 On Sunday we drove and hiked all over and saw tule elk and lots of elephant seals.
-And then we went to Cafe Reyes and rewarded ourselves with wood-fired pizza, beer, and chocolate cake.
+And then we went to Cafe Reyes for pizza, beer, and chocolate cake.

 Ed and I found the Grove of Titans on New Year’s Eve.
 It was awesome.

 Ed and I hiked the Ewoldsen Trail, but it was only half open so we had to turn around and double back instead of doing the full loop.
 Then we went to Pfeiffer Beach.